PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 The parameter SamplingTime is only interesting if you want to use power settings for a regular GPIO actor.
 The default value is 5 seconds, but you can set it also to 2 seconds.
 If you are using power settings for such an actor, the system will balance the time between on and off within the defined sampling time.

 {% hint style="info" %}
 Power Example: Sampling time is set to 5 seconds and the power for the actor is set to 60%.
-The system will switch the actor on every 5 seconds for 3 sconds and off for 2 seconds.
+The system will switch the actor on every 5 seconds for 3 seconds and off for 2 seconds.

-If you want to use power settings directly from the dashboard, you need to add the actor to your dashboard and set the action poperty to yes.
+If you want to use power settings directly from the dashboard, you need to add the actor to your dashboard and set the action property to yes.
 {% endhint %}

 {% hint style="info" %}